Back to blog

 For a solo founder this is a half-day of focused work plus a week of casual monitoring.
 For an agency with retainer clients this is a billable engagement of $1.5K-3K.

 3. The popup gap.
-Migration team forgets that Leadpages popups don't transfer.
-The page works, but the "join 5,000 newsletter subscribers" popup that drove 30% of email signups is silently gone.
+Teams forget that Leadpages popups don't transfer to most alternatives.
+The page works, but the popup that was driving a meaningful share of email signups is silently gone.

 The first two are why we recommend the 7-day safety window.
 The third is why the inventory step matters.